Your Exchange Server infrastructure needs to stay up to date because of vulnerabilities, new features,…

 AdminDisplayVersion : Version 15.1 (Build 1913.5)

 We can list the Exchange Servers in a table rather than a list.
-For example, when you have more then a couple of Exchange Servers, and you want to see them in a table view.
+For example, when you have more than a couple of Exchange Servers, you want to see them in a table view.

 [PS] C:\>Get-ExchangeServer | Format-Table Name, Edition, AdminDisplayVersion